1. Could be used against you in a court of law if not followed correctly.

 1. Index,

-2. General Introduction (define roles, OFFSHORE CRUISING Course has some ideas that may slot in here),
+2. General Introduction (define roles; the OFFSHORE CRUISING Course has some ideas that may slot in here),

 3. Components (including How to… foul weather tactics, autopilot use, sail settings),